Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 3.1 Why U?

-I feel my work experience and career goals completely align with this program's mission.
-With two years of hands-on experience in marketing and tech applications at JD.com, I have a deep understanding of technology-driven business strategies.
-I'm eager to learn more finance, business and management knowledge to become a comprehensive talent in e-commerce.
+I believe my work experience, career goals and qualities are completely align with the ECIC program.

+With two years of hands-on experience in financial marketing in JD.com, I have a deep understanding of using technologies to enhance online businesses.
+And I'm eager to learn more about business and management to support my career goal of starting a fintech startup in HongKong.
-Moreover, my background in journalism and communication, combined with social media expertise, equips me to create compelling stories that resonate with audiences and build deep customer relationships, which is crucial in e-commerce.

-Finally, I'd like to say that I am someone with innovative and critical thinking skills, and I am also very determined.
-These qualities help me find new solutions in the face of challenges.
+Moreover, I'm innovative and efficient.
+While working in JD.com, I took part in an AI competition, where I proposed the idea of "using JD's Yanxi large model to utilize an AI digital human to broadcast text and generating corresponding videos."
+Finally, we developed an AI digital human content generation platform, and won the second prize.
+My efficiency comes from using a task management tool to prioritize tasks, update their status, and reflect on my daily achievements.
+This helps me track progress and complete tasks efficiently.

-I'm confident that my background and characteristics make me a great fit for the ECIC program.
-I also will contribute a unique perspective and value to the ECIC program.
+In summary, I believe my background and qualities make me a strong fit for the ECIC program, and I'll contribute my unique perspectives and ideas to it.

 ##### 3.1.1 Disposition

 ###### (1) determined

-While working at JD.com, I faced an important requirement needed to be completed quickly.
+While working in JD.com, I faced an important requirement needed to be completed quickly.
 I resolved to pushing my limits to ensure the project was delivered efficiently and with high quality.
 First, I coordinated with my supervisor to bring in a colleague to assist me.
 Next, I designed a solution, breaking down the complex requirement into functional modules, and developing the system architecture and project plan.
 Then, I invested significant time, working an entire month without taking a day off.
 In the end, I exceeded expectations in delivering the project and earned respect and recognition from my colleagues and leaders.